 Prosthetics Startup Amparo wins FT & IFC award in innovating for disability

-Amparo, one of our AT2030 partners, received the Special Award for Innovating for Disability yesterday evening, at the Financial Times and IFC’s Transformational Business Awards 2019.
-A group of 9 judges selected the winners from a diverse selection of 270 businesses from all over the world.
+Amparo, one of our AT2030 partners, received the Special Award for Innovating for Disability yesterday evening, at the 2019 Financial Times and IFC’s Transformational Business Awards.
+A group of 9 judges chose the winners from a diverse selection of 270 businesses from all over the world.

-Judge Darren Welch, Director of Policy UK at the DFID, presented the award, calling it: “A solution that has a huge potential to deliver real impact for people with disabilities, particularly in remote areas, with the minimum waste and at an affordable cost”.
+Judge Darren Welch, Director of Policy UK at DFID presented the award, calling it: “A solution that has a huge potential to deliver real impact for people with disabilities, particularly in remote areas, with the minimum waste and at an affordable cost”.